-Traditional Vector ISAs have vastly more (and more complex) addressing modes than Scalar ISAs: unit strided, element strided, Indexed, Structure Packing.
-All of these had to be jammed in on top of existing Scalar instructions without modifying or adding new Scalar instructions.
-A small conceptual "cheat" was therefore needed.
-The Immediate (D) is in some Modes multiplied by the element index, which gives us element-strided.
-For unit-strided the width of the operation (1d, 8 byte) is multiplied by the element index and substituted for "D" when the immediate, D, is zero.
+multiplied by the element index and substituted for "D" when the immediate, D, is zero.
 Modifications to support this "cheat" on top of pre-existing Scalar HDL (and Simulators) have both turned out to be minimal.
 Also added was the option to perform signed or unsigned Effective Address calculation, which comes into play only on LD/ST Indexed, when elwidth overrides are used.
 Another quirk: RA is never allowed to have its width altered: it remains 64-bit, as it is the Base Address.

 One confusing thing is the unfortunate naming of LD/ST Indexed and REMAP Indexed: some care is taken in the spec to discern the two.
-LD/ST Indexed is Scalar EA=RA+RB (where either RA or RB may be marked as Vectorised), where obviously the order in which that Vector of RA (or RB) is read in the usual linear sequential fashion.
+LD/ST Indexed is Scalar EA=RA+RB (where either RA or RB may be marked as Vectorized), where obviously the order in which that Vector of RA (or RB) is read in the usual linear sequential fashion.
 REMAP Indexed affects the order in which the Vector of RA (or RB) is accessed, according to a schedule determined by another vector of offsets in the register file.
 Effectively this combines VSX vperm back-to-back with LD/ST operations in the calculation of each Effective Address in one instruction.

 For DCT and FFT, normally it is very expensive to perform the "bit-inversion" needed for address calculation and/or reordering of elements.
 DCT in particular needs both bit-inversion and Gray-Coding offsets (a complexity that often "justifies" full assembler loop-unrolling).
 DCT/FFT REMAP automatically performs the required offset adjustment to get data loaded and stored in the required order.
-Matrix REMAP can likewise perform up to 3 Dimensions of reordering (on both Immediate and Indexed), and when combined with vec 2/3/4 the reordering can even go as far as four dimensions (four nested fixed size loops).
+Matrix REMAP can likewise perform up to 3 Dimensions of reordering (on both Immediate and Indexed), and when combined with vec2/3/4 the reordering can even go as far as four dimensions (four nested fixed size loops).